 Materials for Stiffeners

-Although FR4 is the most common material Rush PCB uses for making stiffeners, they also use Polyimide, Aluminum, and Stainless Steel as the application demands.
+Although FR4 is the most common material Rush PCB uses for making stiffeners.
+Furthermore, they also use Polyimide, Aluminum, and Stainless Steel as the application demands.
 FR4 and Polyimide stiffeners may also have additional features such as pads, plated through holes, along with mounted components.

-For instance, a ZIF connector requires the area of the flex circuit that plugs into it to be stiff, and manufacturers achieve this by using Polyimide stiffeners at the contact fingers.
+For instance, a ZIF connector requires the area of the flex circuit that plugs into it to be stiff.
+Manufacturers achieve this by using Polyimide stiffeners at the contact fingers.
 Typically, the PCB thickness requirement for ZIF connectors is between 0.2 and 0.3 mm.
 Allowing for the thickness of the actual flex PCB material, the stiffener thickness at the contact fingers can vary between 2 mil and 8 mil (0.002” and 0.008”).

 Certain applications demand higher stiffness and manufacturers use Aluminum or Stainless-Steel stiffeners for the purpose.
 Metal stiffeners have the added advantage of acting as a heat sink if necessary.
 However, adding metal stiffeners increases the cost of the flexible circuit considerably.